Skip to main content

 Respond with 200 quicklyPrevents unnecessary retries

-Don't include secrets in payloadsPayload content is visible in delivery logs
+Don't include secrets in payloadsPayload is stored on the job record until successful delivery

 Send identifiers, not raw dataKeeps sensitive data in your own system